-Persian classic poetry, and Persian literature in general, is one of the irreplaceable part of Iranian heritage, owing its survival to Ferdowsi, the greatest Persian poet.
+Persian classical poetry, and Persian literature in general, is one of the irreplaceable parts of Iranian heritage, owning its survival to Ferdowsi, the greatest Persian poet.

 Ferdowsi is the author of “Shahnameh”, the Iranian national epic which is also considered as the world’s longest epic poem.
 That is why he is called the most influential figure in Persian literature.

 “Abul Qasim Ferdowsi Tusi” known as “Ferdowsi” (also spelled Firdowsi, Ferdousi, Firdawsi, Firdusi, Firdousi) was born (940- 1020 AD) in “Tus”, a small ancient city in “Razavi Khorasan Province” in the northeast part of Iran which is also famous as “Susia” in ancient Greeks.

 Ferdowsi belonged to a landowner family of aristocrat class in the Samanids era who had a comfortable income from their estates and was found of their traditions and customs and tried hard to protect them.

 His kunya is “Hakim” literary means “philosopher”.
 Although nothing is known with any certainty about his name and even the real facts of his life, some believe Sultan Mahmud, Gaznavid king, called him “Ferdowsi” meaning “man of paradise”.